Carnuntum/tts/README.md

 - python tts package (pip install tts or see documentation for coqui TTS)
 - for cuda a feasable gpu
 - ffmpeg

+For different tts/vocoder models see the documentation for coqui TTS.